Required Prevention Training for Incoming Graduate Students

 1. Online training module*: We have partnered with Vector Solutions to provide an online prevention program called “Sexual Assault Prevention for Graduate Students”.
 You may access the training via your CalCentral Dashboard using your CalNet credentials.

-2. Live prevention education webinar*: All incoming students (except those in online-only programs) must participate in a live Sexual Violence and Sexual Harassment Prevention Training, “Cultivating a Respectful Graduate Community,” facilitated by the PATH to Care Center.
+2. Live prevention education session*: Incoming students (except those in online-only programs) must participate in a live Sexual Violence and Sexual Harassment Prevention Training, “Cultivating a Respectful Graduate Community,” facilitated by the PATH to Care Center.
 Some academic departments will be hosting webinars as part of their program orientation for their students.
 Please inquire with your graduate advisor if you are unsure if your department is hosting their own training.

 University and Campus Resources

-In all of your roles, we want you to feel informed about these issues and empowered to utilize campus resources to gain knowledge and tools that can help you prevent and respond effectively to instances of sexual violence and harassment.
+In all of your roles, we want you to feel informed about these issues and empowered to utilize our campus’ resources to gain knowledge and tools that can help you prevent and respond effectively to instances of sexual violence and harassment.

 Frequently Asked Questions